Trix

 The design of the station was based on an ‘O’ gauge

-is very similar to the designs one sees where the trains run above ground in
+The station is very similar to the designs one sees where the trains run

-stations had a round clock face with a flag on the tower, whereas the English
+00 German stations had a round clock face with a flag on the tower, whereas the

-version from 1936 had a square face and no flag, not withstanding the picture
+English version from 1936 had a square face and no flag, not withstanding the

 Above the 0 gauge